 Please enquire further if you want an in-house delivery to your business or school at email@example.com

-I have partnered up with Strive, The Solomon Group, Tyla & Mangere East Family Services to deliver my Self Esteem for Life one day course in 2014, if you think that your organisation would benefit please feel free to apply for funding at email@example.com
+I also had the opportunity to successfully partner with Strive, The Solomon Group, Tyla & Mangere East Family Services, and LEVA to deliver my Self Esteem for Life one-day course.
+If you think that your organisation would benefit from innovative content, please feel free to contact me at firstname.lastname@example.org

-My seminar modules are designed to stimulate, reward & educate through self-esteem & working on the students personal presentation through life skills and have been written to compliment current youth development services available & I would like to implement my modules into & under your current system.
+My seminar modules are designed to stimulate, reward & educate rapidly through self-esteem & working on the student’s personal presentation and soft life skills that have been written to complement current youth development services.
+Please inquire about implementing my modules under your existing system if you require content.

-The following modules can be broken down from a week long day course to a one day workshop or a half day seminar depending on the students requirements.
+The following modules can be broken down from a week-long course to a one-day workshop or a half-day seminar depending on the participant’s requirements.

 Module 1: Manners and Etiquette Manners

 Self-Esteem For Life modules are also complimentary for corporate events, ladies’ evenings, high school life skills classes, and anywhere personal presentation is paramount.
 Please contact me directly for further information email@example.com